West Gallery Music Association

 Village Choir

+The Association was started by Gordon Ashman and Dave Townsend, two of a network of researchers with an interest in the sacred and secular music and dance of the men and women who performed from the west galleries of parish churches, in chapels, and around the towns and villages of England during the eighteenth and nineteenth centuries.
 Although our interests mainly centre on this period and form of music in the United Kingdom, we are also interested in many aspects of the history and popular culture of the English-speaking world which have influenced or been influenced by our musical and singing traditions.
-Abroad, we have active members in Australia and the United States.
+Since 1990 research has gathered momentum gaining respect in academic circles.

-The Association, which was formed in 1990, has staged many highly successful workshop, study and performance events, and members have appeared on national and local television and radio.
+The Association has staged many highly successful workshop, study and performance events, and members have appeared on national and local television and radio.
 Many offshoot performing groups have been formed around the country and there are presently over 400 members.
-The researches of several members of the group are gaining increasing respect in academic circles.
+Abroad, we have active members in Australia and the United States, where immigrants developed their own traditions based on knowledge from their Motherland, an illustration of how traditions are carried with people when they emigrate.

 Picture: The Village Choir by Thomas Webster (1800-1886)